 How do CASS obligations differ for CASS large, medium and small firms?

-Large and medium CASS firms need to complete a Client Money and Asset Return (CMAR) each month showing details of client assets held.
+Large and medium CASS firms are required to complete a Client Money and Asset Return (CMAR) every month, detailing the client assets they hold.
 These firms must also designate a director or senior manager who has been pre-approved by the regulators as formally responsible for compliance with CASS obligations.
 This individual may be held accountable if a firm fails to comply with its obligations under CASS.

-Small firms do not need to complete the CMAR.
-Although they should have a suitably experienced person looking after CASS compliance, this does not need to be a director or pre-approved senior manager.
+Small firms are exempt from completing the CMAR.
+Although they should have a suitably experienced person overseeing CASS compliance, this does not need to be a director or a pre-approved senior manager.

 Why is compliance with CASS so important to the FCA?

-The FCA sees the effective protection of client assets as central to pursuing its operational objectives.
+The FCA considers the adequate protection of client assets to be central to achieving its operational objectives.

-- Consumer protection: Client assets are protected if a firm fails.
+- Consumer protection: Client assets are protected in the event of a firm's failure.

 - Market integrity: Market participants can feel confident that their assets are protected.

 The FCA has invested significant effort in enhancing protection for client assets.
-CASS is regularly updated and the FCA has also carried out active supervisory work on how firms are implementing requirements to protect client assets.
+CASS is regularly updated, and the FCA has also carried out active supervisory work to ensure that firms are implementing requirements to protect client assets.

 You should therefore ensure that you are aware of all the latest requirements under CASS.
-You should be mindful that the FCA is likely to take any failure to comply as serious.
+You should be mindful that the FCA is likely to take any failure to comply seriously.